Piopio home invasion: Farmer reveals why burglar's finger was chopped off

 His son then arrived and they noticed the boy trying to stand up so he instructed Burr jnr to "smack him down".

-"The bastard had bloody got up.
+"The b****** had bloody got up.
 I said 'smack him down, Shaun'.
 He smacked him, beautiful, right in the face.

 "He dropped to the ground and Shaun kept on punching him."